kynex7510/3dbrew/content/FRDU:RequestGameAuthentication.md

 Requests NEX authentication data for game servers.

-The client SDK version must be at least 0x3010000, otherwise this returns error 0xC8A0C7F0.

 To request authentication data, the friends module sends a NASC `LOGIN` HTTP request using the given information (see [Online Play](Online_Play "wikilink") for more details).

 Once the completion handle has been signaled, the client can use [FRDU:GetGameAuthenticationData](FRDU:GetGameAuthenticationData "wikilink") to retrieve the data received from the server.